Family Immigration Attorney in Boston

 Eventually, the process continues in the National Visa Center (NVC) which is under the umbrella of the Department of State.
 Once it leaves the NVC, the case ends at the U.S. Embassy of the particular country, which in turn conducts the final required interview.

-It is important to note that before getting to the interview step at the U.S. Embassy in the particular process, the relative will have to have completed a medical examination by a physician/doctor (Often named as a “Panel Physician”) approved by the particular embassy abroad.
+Before getting to the interview step at the U.S. Embassy in the particular process, the relative needs to have completed a medical examination by a physician/doctor (Often named as a “Panel Physician”) approved by the particular embassy abroad.

-If your family has an immigration challenge and you are located in the Boston area, contact Giselle M. Rodriguez today to discuss your situation.
+If your family has an immigration challenge, contact Boston immigration attorney Giselle M. Rodriguez today to discuss your situation.